ISN-ESN 2023 Porto, Portugal

 If you have already registered and missed signing up for the Speed Review session, please send a message to firstname.lastname@example.org.

-Within a few weeks, we will contact you so that you can provide us with your name, affiliation, email, and the subfield that best fits your work.
+Within a few weeks, we will contact you to request your name, affiliation, email, and the subfield that best fits your work.
 You should have either a figure, a brief description of your finding, or a concise summary of your manuscript ready to upload.
 This material will help our Senior Editors prepare to give you the best advice possible.